 - Scuba Dive – Visit ancient wrecks in the harbor.
 The area here is great for wreck diving and you can get down to about 14 meters and see ancient Greek ships.
 Visibility isn’t great and you won’t see many fish so the main draw here is the wrecks.

 - Go horseback riding – This is a popular activity with couples and families.
 You can ride around the hills of the island or along the beaches.
 It makes for a good afternoon activity and if horses aren’t your thing, you can always ride a donkey.

-- Hiking – Getting outside of the little towns and villages always makes for a great adventure.
+- Spend the day hiking – Getting outside of the little towns and villages always makes for a great adventure.
 The landscape across the island is really beautiful and it is often quite temperate.
 Throughout the countryside, there are little establishments of cave housing, gardens, and tiny churches to discover.

 - Go on a boat excursion – There is a great boat excursion that launches out of Ammoudi bay.
 It goes to Volcano Island, the hot springs, and then to Thirassia.
 It is basically a daytrip, even though it is only a few hours long.
 Lunch isn’t included, but the group typically stops and eats at Captain Jack’s tavern.

 - Visit the Faros Lighthouse – At the southern end of Santorini, close to Akrotiri, lies the Faros lighthouse.
 It’s used by the Greek Navy, which means you’re not allowed to enter it, but it does make for a good photo opportunity.